oliverbooth/X10D/README.md

 I decided it was time for X10D to be migrated to .NET 6.
 Unity currently supports .NET Framework 4.x / .NET Standard 2.1, and as such is not compatible with X10D at this time.
 Unity have announced official support for .NET 6 in the future (see [this forum post](https://forum.unity.com/threads/unity-future-net-development-status.1092205/) for more details), but until such a time that Unity supports .NET 6, X10D.Unity will not be maintained or innovated upon.

+The upm branch, however, is still available under version 2.6.0 - if you wish to use this version, add the package https://github.com/oliverbooth/X10D.git#upm to your Unity project.

 ## Features
 I'm planning on writing complete and extensive documentation in the near future.
 As of this time, feel free to browse the source or the API using your favourite IDE.